David William Bacon: Early life

 David Bacon was born on September 15, 1813, in New York City.
 He majored in classical studies at the Sulpician College of Montreal in Montreal, Quebec, and studied theology at Mount St. Mary's Seminary in Emmitsburg, Maryland.

+Priesthood

 Bacon was ordained a priest for the Archdiocese of New York by Archbishop Samuel Eccleston in Baltimore, Maryland on December 13, 1838.
-Returning to New York, Bacon served on missions at Utica and Ogdensburg, then in New York City and in Belleville, New Jersey.
+Returning to New York State, Bacon served on missions at Utica and Ogdensburg, then in New York City and in Belleville, New Jersey, then part of the archdiocese.